espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 This command will create all the necessary files with the example code ready to be configured.

-*Alternative way:* The alternative way to use the BSP is to create a blank project using the Espressif IDE and create the manifest file manually.
+*Alternative way:* The alternative way to use the BSP is to create a blank project using the Espressif-IDE and create the manifest file manually.

 To do that, create a new blank project for the ESP32-C6 and inside the `main` folder create the file `idf_component.yml` with the following content: